staab/bombadillo/outline.md

 ```
                    Jussive           Subjunctive

                  S.     P.          S.     P.
                +------+--------+  +------+--------+
 1st Person     | -bim | -billo |  | -ber | -berry |
 2nd/3rd Person | -dim | -dillo |  | -der | -derry |
                +------+--------+  +------+--------+
 ```

-Verbs may be converted into nouns by appending "-den" to the verb root, followed by the appropriate noun ending (this is known as a gerund).
+Verbs may be converted into nouns by appending "d" to the verb root, followed by the appropriate masculine noun ending (also known as a gerund).
 Pronouns are also adapted from conjugations; b- and d- are the noun stems for 1st and 2nd/3rd person, respectively.
+The gender of the pronoun is borrowed from the noun it stands in for.

 There are no linking verbs in Bombadillo; verbs that have a sense of "is" or "be" assign the accusative case to their direct object as usual.
 Conjunctions provide the meaning for linking clauses together.
-If the meaning is not important, as in the case of "and" or "then", it should be omitted.
+If the meaning is not important, as in the case of "and" or "then", it may be omitted.

 ## Nouns